 Pork chops are super fast and easy to make and when done well, they rival any t-bone steak around.
 The thing is, you must not overcook those pork chops.
 I know it seems weird and wrong to leave them pink in the middle but seriously, that is what you have to do unless you like tough, chewy pork chop jerky.
 I know some people are still real hung up on thinking that undercooked pork will kill you and leave you with a tummy full of trichinosis but it won’t.
 Trichinella has become very rare in the US over the last century and I’ll take my chances, thank you.

-But, if you eat alot of bears and javelinas and squirrels, well then it’s a whole different story, Kit Carson.
-Evidently Trichinella is still real common in wild game so you probably ought to roast that big beaver ’til it’s well done.
+But, if you eat a lot of bears and javelinas and squirrels, well then it’s a whole different story, Kit Carson.
+Evidently Trichinella is still really common in wild game so you probably ought to roast that big beaver ’til it’s well done.
 With that said, here is my take on pork chops.
+This rub is also great on baked or roasted chicken, for example: Spatchcock chicken!

 - 4 Pork chops